 The first data set is taken from the results of the SHLAA second update (referred to as SHLAA 3) published in July 2015 which revises and rolls forward the work of the previous SHLAA.
-The SHLAA's land supply assessment includes both sites which at the base date had extant planning permission or were allocated for housing in the RUDP, as well as additional sites, that do not have planning permission or have not had an allocation, judged to be deliverable in the relevant 5 year period.
+The SHLAA 's land supply assessment includes both sites which at the base date had extant planning permission or were allocated for housing in the RUDP, as well as additional sites, that do not have planning permission or have not had an allocation, judged by the SHLAA Working Group to be deliverable in the relevant 5 year period.